DamoM73/digital-solutions-text/ds_textbook/2_develop/3_design_model.md

 - Data Dictionaries
 - Relational Schemas
 ```
+## For Unit 1
+Data Stores are not addressed in Unit 1.
+For the purposes of developing your solution, you need to consider two things:
+1. What data will you need to collect and keep temporarily (whilst the program is running)
+2. What data will you need to load from or save to a file.

+This information can be add to your mindmap.

 ```{admonition} Unit 2 subject matter covered:
 - recognise data types, constraints, and primary and foreign keys